lighthouse-labs/gitbook-node-chat-tutorial/README.md

 That said, I started out in fine arts and music and have played everything from piano in a jazz big band to singing in a thrash metal band.
 Programmers are all sorts of people.

-## Schedule

-This is the plan for the day.

-TODO: Fill this in.

 ## Pair programming

 You're encouraged to buddy up with one other person.
 That said, both of you should ideally do the setup work individually on your own laptops.